-João Conde received his PhD in Biology, specialty in NanoBiotechnology from the NOVA University and Universidad de Zaragoza in 2014, under the FP7 European Consortium NanoScieE+ – NANOTRUCK for the development of multifunctional gold nanoparticles for gene silencing.
+João Conde is an Assistant Professor and Group Leader at NOVA Medical School of Universidade Nova de Lisboa since 2020.
+He received his PhD in Biology, specialty in NanoBiotechnology from the NOVA University and Universidad de Zaragoza in 2014, under the FP7 European Consortium NanoScieE+ – NANOTRUCK for the development of multifunctional gold nanoparticles for gene silencing.
 After, he was a Marie Curie Fellow at the Massachusetts Institute of Technology, Harvard-MIT Division for Health Sciences and Technology and in School of Engineering and Materials Science, Queen Mary University of London.
-He joined IMM in 2017 as a Junior Investigator.
+From 2017 to 2019 he was a Junior Investigator at Instituto de Medicina Molecular.
 In 2019, he won an ERC Starting Grant to build a genetic biobarcode to profile breast cancer heterogeneity.

 The main aspects related to the recognition and diffusion of his early contributions are: 60 articles in journals in fields of Cancer therapy, Materials Science and Biomedicine, more than 30 articles are as 1st author and more than 20 articles as corresponding author and cited more than 3700 times (h-index 34).
 Four of them have been selected as cover page of journals such as Adv.
 Functional Materials, Adv.
 Healthcare Materials, Analytical and Bioanalytical Chemistry and BioTechniques.
 Moreover, 6 international patents were submitted and approved, all with relevant developments in nanomaterials-based platforms for cancer therapy and diagnosis.
 He was also awarded with several international awards, including the Wellcome Image Awards 2017, the Nano-Micro Letters Researcher Award, and the National Cancer Institute Image award.